 Apparently, someone in Chevy design decided it would be a good idea for their flagship EV to NOT look dopey.
-Good call, we say, as the 2018 Volt is maybe the first alternative-fuel vehicle that people will buy simply because they fell in love with its appearance.
-While it retains the original’s general design theme -- 5-door hatchback; metallic grille inserts; the lightning bolt through the "V" in Volt on the badge -- its execution is spot-on.
+Good call, we say, as the 2019 Volt is maybe the first alternative-fuel vehicle that people will buy simply because they fell in love with its appearance.
+While it retains the original’s general design theme -- 5-door hatchback, metallic grille inserts, the lightning bolt through the "V" in Volt on the badge -- its execution is spot-on.
 The proportions look excellent, the wide stance and narrow grille and headlights giving it a distinctly sporty appearance.

-The base 2018 Chevrolet Volt LT has a Manufacturer’s Suggested Retail Price (MSRP) just shy of the $34,100 mark, including the $875 destination charge.
+The base 2019 Chevrolet Volt LT has a Manufacturer’s Suggested Retail Price (MSRP) just shy of the $34,400 mark, including the $875 destination charge.
 Note, that's before deducting $7,500 in federal tax credits, not to mention any state or local credits.
-The 2018 Volt Premier adds leather seats and more, bumping the price to about $38,500.
-As for competition, other plug-in hybrids like the Ford C-Max Energi aren't much less expensive, but offer significantly less range.
-Some pure EVs like the Nissan Leaf are also less expensive, but don't have the ability to go much past 80 miles without needing a full recharge.
-Historically, electric vehicles don't do well when it comes to resale value, and the Volt splits the difference between the Ford C-Max Energi and Toyota Prius Prime.
+The 2019 Volt Premier adds leather seats and more, bumping the price to about $39,000.
+As for competition, other plug-in hybrids like the Toyota Prius Prime aren't much less expensive, but offer significantly less range.
+The Honda Clarity costs about the same as the Volt and offers nearly the same electric range with a much larger cabin.
+Some pure EVs like the Nissan Leaf are also less expensive, but don't have the ability to go much past 150 miles without needing a full recharge.
+Historically, electric vehicles don't do well when it comes to resale value, and the Volt splits the difference between the Ford Fusion Energi and Toyota Prius Prime.
 Be sure to check the KBB.com Fair Purchase Price to see what others in your area paid for their new Volt.

-The base-model 2018 Chevrolet Volt LT comes very nicely equipped from the get-go.
+The base-model 2019 Chevrolet Volt LT comes very nicely equipped from the get-go.
 There's push-button start and remote start along with keyless entry, automatic climate control, and 4G LTE OnStar with a built-in Wi-Fi hotspot.
-That 8-inch touch-screen infotainment system is standard, as is Apple CarPlay.
+That 8-inch touch-screen infotainment system is standard, as are Apple CarPlay and Android Auto.
 There's a rearview camera, plus cruise control and a tilt-and-telescope steering wheel with multiple controls for the various audio and infotainment systems.
 Standard safety equipment counts multiple airbags, including a knee airbag to prevent sliding under the steering wheel in a collision.

-The LT can be equipped with heated front seats, a heated steering wheel and heated mirrors, as well as leather seats and Bose audio.
+The LT can be equipped with heated front seats, a heated steering wheel and heated mirrors, as well as leather seats, a Bose audio system and the 7.2-kW charger.
 A Driver’s Confidence Package is available on both trims and adds blind-spot warning, rear cross-traffic alert and rear park assist.
-The Volt Premier adds a Bose audio system, leather seats and most of the LT’s optional features.
+The Volt Premier adds a Bose audio system, leather seats, a power driver’s seat and most of the LT’s optional features.
 Options for the Premier include the Driver Confidence II Package that adds auto high beams, lane-keep assist, adaptive cruise control and forward-collision warning.
-The Premier is the only model that offers navigation, which costs a mere $495.
+The Premier is the only model that offers navigation, which costs a mere $570.

 Under the Hood